-Our weed spraying programme for the public highway (pavements/roads/streets) starts in March 2020 through to October 2020.
+Our weed spraying programme for the public highway (pavements/roads/streets) starts every year from March or April through to October.
 We will carry out three boroughwide sprays during this period (weather dependent).
-The first round will start week commencing 9 March.
-Each boroughwide spray takes approximately 6 weeks to complete and we cannot spray weeds in wet or windy conditions.
-It will take 12 - 15 days for the weeds to die off and turn brown.
+Each boroughwide spray takes approximately six weeks to complete and we cannot spray weeds in wet or windy conditions.
+It will take 12 to 15 days for the weeds to die off and turn brown.
 We will then remove the weeds as part of our routine cleansing.
 Removing the weeds too soon will result in a rapid and vigorous re-growth.

 Currently the Council uses weed killing products containing Glyphosate to treat weeds on the public highway, estates and parks.
-The public highway is weed treated three times a year in March – October.
-Parks and open spaces are treated twice a year in March - September.
+The public highway is weed treated three times a year between March and October.
+Parks and open spaces are treated twice a year between March and September.
 Japanese knotweed is treated once a year in late summer.

 We do this to:

 - Reduce trip hazards by preventing weed growth on pathways, sports courts and other hard surfaces.

 - Comply with legal duties to control invasive weed species such as Japanese Knotweed.